Reduce a document’s file size in Pages on Mac

 High efficiency (HEVC): This format option appears only if you’re using macOS 10.13 or later and your Mac supports hardware HEVC encoding.
 Movies in HEVC format have the best quality at the smallest file size, but they can be played only on devices with iOS 11, iPadOS 13, or later, and Mac computers with macOS 10.13 or later.

-If you’re using macOS 10.13 or later and Pages 7.0 or later and you select this format, you can later add HEVC files to the reduced-size document or copy.
+If you select this format, you can later add HEVC files to the reduced-size document or copy.
 For more information about HEVC, see this Apple Support article.

 Note: H.264 and HEVC don’t support alpha channels, so transparency is converted to a black background.